 There are “stateless” devices that block all network ports apart from those open to allow things like web traffic, email to get through.
 The crucial thing is they don’t stop anything coming through those open ports…

 There are then “stateful” devices which provide multi-layer protection at the point of connection to the Internet.
 These include scanning data packets to remove harmful content, blocking certain applications from accessing the web and many other features.

-For a business you should seriously consider using a stateful firewall.
+For a business, you should seriously consider using a stateful firewall.
 This will protect your network from external risks as well as control what your users can do from inside your network.
-For example web content filtering & application control can stop social media usage and illegal torrent downloads, improving staff efficiency and removing risk of business liability.
+For example, web content filtering & application control can stop social media usage and illegal torrent downloads, improving staff efficiency and removing the risk of business liability.

 3. Anti Virus Suite

 The anti-virus solution is no longer enough to keep you safe but it is still essential!